 Will Surrender of House to Reverse Mortgage Company Cause Problem with Medicaid?

-The issue is whether Medicaid would deem the surrender of the property to the reverse mortgage company to be a transfer of the remaining equity of approximately $30,000, causing your mother to be ineligible for benefits for a period of time as a result.
-However, it sounds like you have a good argument that there would be no equity left after payment for repairs and realtor fees.
+The issue is whether Medicaid would deem the surrender of the property to the reverse mortgage company to be a transfer of the remaining equity of approximately $130,000, causing your mother to be ineligible for benefits for a period of time as a result.
+It’s possible that the property would receive less without your making the repairs suggested by the realtor, making the differential less.
+It’s hard to predict whether it’s enough less so that Medicaid would not see turning over the house to be a transfer of assets.
 I would suggest approaching the Medicaid agency with the information about the mortgage, the fair market value of the house, and the cost of necessary repairs for its sale and seek its advance approval of surrendering the house to the mortgage company.